BurnOutTrader/fund-forge/README.md

 [strategies readme](https://github.com/BurnOutTrader/fund-forge/blob/main/ff_strategies/README.md)

 I intend to build a full glossary and video tutorial series when live trading features are completed.
+I will walk through the entire code base during the video tutorial to assist people creating new Brokerage or DataVendor implementations.

 ## Current Status